 11. SECTOR Y (Level 2, Hard)

-Sector Y Combat Zone is probably my least favourite space level, although it is still a giggle, as it truly is a war zone – you are witnessing a big fight as massive ships (which seem to be the Star Destroyers of Andross’ squadron) are on their way to invade Corneria and Katina.
+Sector Y Combat Zone is probably my least favourite on-rails space level, although it is still a giggle, as it truly is a war zone – you are witnessing a big fight as massive ships (which seem to be the Star Destroyers of Andross’ squadron) are on their way to invade Corneria and Katina.
 However, what makes this level most fun are the unusual ships – anthropomorphic, robot mech… things (apparently known as ‘Shogun Troopers’), complete with shields, as though there should be swords in their other hands.
-Nothing says badass like monkeys in spacesuits equipped to blast ships as highly equipped as yours, out of space.
+Nothing says badass like monkeys in spacesuits equipped to blast ships as highly equipped as your own Arwing.

 10. ZONESS (Level 4, Hard)

 Miaow!
 For the most part, this is Solar, without the irritation of your Arwing burning.
 Zoness might not be the nicest level to look at, consisting solely of oceans of sewage (don’t stare for too long if you get seasick), and it is probably the level that you will visit the least, as it’s on the hard route, and there is only one way to get there – via Aquas.
 This is a real shame, because it is both a tough and fun challenge that you can get a massive score on, if you can destroy all of the searchlights, without getting caught – easily breaking the 300 point barrier.
 The boss, the Sarumarine, is also a massive help for stocking up on bombs, as being only vulnerable to bombs itself, it pretty much gives them to you to throw them back.
 It is also here that you will first meet Katt Monroe (who presumably has an interesting history with Falco Lombardi – “KATT?!
 WHAT ARE YOU DOING HERE?!”), who can be very helpful in both Sector Z and MacBeth.

 9. BOLSE (Level 6, Easy)